ffoliversaternus/tensorflowJS-express-mnist/README.md

 - execute:
     - npm i
     - node server.js
-- with your browser navigate to localhost:3000
+- with your browser navigate to http://localhost:3000

-To start training run one of:
+To start training run one of these commands
+- node maximum.js
+- node mnist.js
-- node maximum.js / node mnist.js / node mnist-convolutional.js
+- node mnist-convolutional.js

 Note:
 You may experience a "heap out of memory error" when starting a training with mnist.
 This is because all the MNIST data gets loaded into memory at once, which exceeds node's default memory limit of 1 GB.
 You can simply give node access to more memory like: